Using Detect3D's Inverse Square Law Calculator

 However, it is up to the user to determine which value is best for their project for the Power 1 value.

-The below steps will go over opening the Inverse Square Law Tool to determine the FOV Multiplier value needed for a 100kW fire when there is data for a 40kW fire.
+The below steps will go over using the Inverse Square Law Calculators, direct method, to determine the FOV Multiplier value needed for a 100kW fire when there is data for a 40kW fire.
+The Heskestad Method is described at the bottom of this page.

 Tutorial 7 - Figure 5 - Inverse Square Law Calculator Window

-Set the Power 2 value to "100kW".
-Notice that the FOV Multiplier Value of 1.58 is already calculated and will remain the same regardless of the distance entered in the Range 1 textbox.
+Set the Power of Fire 2 to "100kW".
+Notice that the FOV Multiplier Value changes to 1.58 and will remain the same regardless of the distance entered in the Range textbox of Fire 1.
 This is because of the inverse square law relationship where the ratio of the powers (P1 and P2 below) will remain the same regardless of the squared ranges (D1 and D2).

 Tutorial 7 - Figure 6 - Equation of the relationship between the two power values and two detector distances

-Enter a value of "30 meters" as the Range 1 and see that the Range 2 value is then calculated as 47.43 meters and doesn't change the FOV Multiplier.
+Enter a value of "30 meters" as the Range for Fire 1 and see that the Fire 2 Range value is then calculated as 47.43 meters and doesn't change the FOV Multiplier value.

 In the Project Items Tab select Grade A to open the properties panel, and check to ensure that the new value was entered, shown below.